camwebb/akflora/pages_md/blog1.md

   at ALA over the past decades.

 3. **Data integration**.
 The bulk of the work for this project will be in merging different data resources.
-Since few of these is in a standard format (i.e., with
+Since few of these are in a standard format (i.e., with
    [Darwin Core](https://www.tdwg.org/standards/dwc/) fields), and because names (and authorities) seldom match across resources, the